 * In 1976 and 1977, both field umpires were asked to cast votes separately – hence the higher tallies for Teasdale and Moss.
 This was scrapped in favour of a collaborative system where the umpires submit a single set of votes between them.

-** Jobe Watson won the initial count with 30 votes but was later stripped of the title due to doping charges relating to Essendon’s 2012 supplements program.
+** Jobe Watson won the initial 2012 Brownlow Medal count with 30 votes but was later stripped of the title due to doping charges relating to Essendon’s 2012 supplements program.